 AeroAstro offers two Bachelor of Science degrees

 Our two degrees are a Bachelor of Science in Aerospace Engineering (MIT Course 16) and Bachelor of Science in Engineering as recommended by the Department of Aeronautics and Astronautics (MIT Course 16-ENG).
-The objectives of these degrees are to graduate students who can:

 The Aerospace Engineering degree, accredited by the Engineering Accreditation Commission of ABET, provides a foundation in the disciplines related to engineering aerospace vehicles.
 If you're interested in aerodynamics, fluid mechanics, propulsion, structural design and analysis, advanced materials, and dynamics, this may be the degree for you.
 Additional topics include feedback, control, estimation, control of flight vehicles, software engineering, human systems engineering, aerospace communications and digital systems.
 Students may choose to complete an option in Aerospace Information Technology by taking a minimum of three subjects (36 units) from a designated group of professional subjects specified in the Course 16 degree chart.
 Note: this option in Aerospace Information Technology is not a degree in itself.